sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 1. config_db.json
 2. CLI

-### 1.3.3 Warm Reboot Requirements
+### 1.3.3 Fast-Reboot/Warm-Reboot Requirements
-When switch reboots in the warm boot mode, auto-restart feature must ensure that systemd service is stopped explicitly such that it will not affect warm reboot functionality.
+During the fast-reboot/warm-reboot/warm-restart procedures in SONiC, a select number of processes and the containers they reside in are stopped in a special manner (via a signals or similar).
+In this situation, we need ensure these containers remain stopped until the fast-reboot/warm-reboot/warm-restart procedure is complete.
+Therefore, in order to prevent the auto-restart mechanism from restarting the containers prematurely, it is the responsibility of the fast-reboot/warm-reboot/warm-restart procedure to explicitly stop the systemd service which manages the container immediately after stopping and critical processes/container.
+Once the systemd service is explicitly stopped, it will not attempt to automatically restart the container.

 ## 1.4 Design